 Encapsulation of inner compartments which are carriers of other active substances

 Incorporation of iron oxide nanoparticles to enable radiofrequency heating

 Modification of the surface of the shell with selective adhesive layer

 An outside stimuli triggers a release mechanism and active substances are spread out into the surrounding environment

 Want to join us?

-We are always looking for motivated students at all levels – from 1st year undergraduate to PhD’s – to join our lab!
+We are always looking for motivated students at all levels (even 1st year undergraduates), postdocs and senior researchers to join our lab!
 Interested candidates, please apply directly to František Štěpánek.